 This is subjective and might be based on cost, quality, and yes feel.
-We think you will figure those choices out on your own, however do know that mattress toppers can be made of latex rubber, polyurethane foam, or even memory foam.
+We think you will figure those choices out on your own, however, do know that mattress toppers can be made of latex rubber, polyurethane foam, or even memory foam.
 Thickness affects feel.
 If you don’t think so simply take a look at mattresses sold today vs. those sold 30 years ago.
-Most old time mattresses were thin, firm, and pretty unforgiving.
-So we are basing this additional softness on a couple things mattress thickness and the amount of give the topper will provide under that mattress.
-With all else the same it is important to note that ILD (firmness) of a topper in a 2 inch thickness will not be as giving as a 3 inch and therefore will also not be as soft.
+Most old-time mattresses were thin, firm, and pretty unforgiving.
+So we are basing this additional softness on a couple of things mattress thickness and the amount of giving the topper will provide under that mattress.
+With all else the same it is important to note that ILD (firmness) of a topper in a 2-inch thickness will not be as giving as a 3 inch and therefore will also not be as soft.

-Changing foundation to a boxspring can soften a mattress
+Changing the foundation to a boxspring can soften a mattress

 Most mattress sets include foundations that are not flexible.
 In other words, there is no give.
 These box foundations look like boxsprings and that is where their similarity ends.
 The real box springs as they were referred to were the cushioning shock absorber under a mattress.
 It was commonly made with coil springs or torsion bars that were flexible.
 A flexible boxspring was once the standard.
 It was sold to us with the idea that it made mattresses last longer, increased support and acted like a suspension or shock absorber for your bed.
 Adding a supporting base with more flex can offer a different feel.
 Again those with more flexibility should offer a slightly softer feel than those that are more rigid.